Badger Class

 Class teacher’s welcome

-Welcome to the Badgers class page.
+Welcome to the Badger class page.
 We are very excited to share with you events that happen throughout the school year.
-In Badgers, the children are provided with the skills and knowledge required to become aspirational, curious and enthusiastic lifelong learners.
+In Badger, the children are provided with the skills and knowledge required to become aspirational, curious and enthusiastic lifelong learners.

 Mrs Quinlan has given the children the children a tremendous start to the year.
 We are now looking forward to pushing on fully so that the children are ready and excited for their next step into Year 6!

-This page has now been updated for Spring 2.
+This page has now been updated for Summer 1.
 Please see the new Knowledge organisers, overview of this term’s learning, home learning project suggestions, weekly spelling patterns and new images of our written methods in maths.

 Mr Pickering